ALEXMORF/the-dark-dungeon/README.md

  My rendering code in total is about 500 lines, and I am perfectly fine  with both reading it and maintaining it.
 On the other hand, my game code is only about 100 lines or less,  however it's extremely hard to reason about.
-Upon closer inspection, it seems like I have found the culprit: careless programming that leads to frequent context-switching.
+Upon closer inspection, it seems like I have found the culprit: boundary-less subsystems that leads to frequent context-switching.
 What is damaging my productivity is not the  way I program, nor the way I inline functions.
-It was because I had to constantly switch context while dealing with the same piece of code.
+It was because I had to constantly switch context while dealing with the same piece of code, since each subsystem pretty much has bearing on another, which also has a bearing on something else.
+The intermangled mass I get from having no clear boundary is the real cause of my productivity depression.

  I did many things in a hacky way; I played sound while processing input, I returned collision detection result while rendering, and my animation code is somehow inside my simulation code.
 Therefore, whenver I try to reason about